how to prevent high blood pressure

 What causes high blood pressure?

-No one knows the exact cause of the condition, but many factors are known to raise blood pressure including:
+No one knows the exact cause of the condition, but many factors are known to raise the risk of high blood pressure, including:

 • Being overweight or obese